aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/5-egress-scenarios/index.en.md

 weight : 24
 ---

-WSParticipantRole:~/environment $ kubectl get netpol -A
-No resources found

 ## Scenario #6: Deny all egress from client-one pod

 In this scenario, we will block all the egress traffic from a **client-one** pod